giogina/SpectraMatcher/documentation/spectra_controls.md

 Holding down shift while scrolling or using arrow buttons allows for finer adjustments.

-## Moving and scaling experimental spectra
+## Moving and scaling computed spectra

-The experimental spectra can be moved horizontally and vertically, as well as scaled vertically, in three ways:
+The computed spectra can be moved horizontally and vertically, as well as scaled vertically, in three ways:

 ### Spectra control panel
 Each spectrum can be individually moved using its corresponding sliders in the left control panel: